 One of the basic principles of portfolio theory is diversification.
 Diversification, which aims to minimize risk – measured by standard deviation – without reducing the expected return.
 Read on to learn more about the role of correlations in portfolio theory and crypto asset investing.

-By Patrick Lowry, CEO of Iconic
+By Patrick Lowry, CEO of Deutsche Digital Assets

 The Role of Correlations in Portfolio Diversification